wisecorrectrooster/Ian_BlueStampPortfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+  I have added wheels to my box and made a rubber band to launcher to attach to my box later as a prank when people put thier hand in front of the ultrasonic sensor.
+Along the way, the rubber band launcher's wiring was kind of hard and confusing.